KnotEnvy/Knotz-Tkinter-Blackjack/README.md

 # Knotz Card Games

 This is a card game project that includes several classic card games, such as Knotz Blackjack, Knotz War, and Knotz 5 Card.
-You can play these games online with other players or against the computer.
+You can play these games locally with other players or against the computer.
 The project is written in Python and uses the Pygame library for graphics and sound.

 ## Features